 Can I use this tool instead of standardized tests?
 Yes!!!
 Occupational Therapists don’t need numbers and standardized scores to ‘qualify’ children for services.
 Deciding which children could

 What else do I need for testing?
-Items to include in your zipper pouch: 3 crayons one orange, one red and one blue, 2 pencils, one pen, a scarf or piece of tissue, colorful visual target to place on the end of a pencil, small stapler, small rubber mat for the puzzle, a letter strip for testing letter recognition and letter copy, and a small scissors.
+Items to include in your zipper pouch: 3 crayons one orange, one red and one blue, 2 pencils, one pen, a scarf or piece of tissue, colorful visual target to place on the end of a pencil, small stapler, small rubber mat for the puzzle, a letter strip for testing letter copy, and a small scissors

 What do I do when teachers and parents want numbers?
 Give them numbers!
 You can give approximate age ranges for most of the skills on the tool.
-Parents typically understand terms such as ‘1-2 years below age level’ much better than 1.5 standard deviations below the mean or 5th %ile.
-We have found that approximate age ranges satisfy most recipients of our information.
+Parents typically understand terms such as ‘1-2 years below age level’.
 You can also draw the focus away from numbers and instead stress classroom function, which is really what we need to look at for any student.

 Does the therapist guide help me make my observations?
 Yes!
 It provides suggestions for each activity, what to look for when doing the activities, and what may be underlying causes for problems you see.
-It also gives general age ranges for skill attainment, which provides a nice reference when trying to determine if a student’s skills are age appropriate.
+It also gives general age ranges for skill attainment, which provides a reference when trying to determine if a student’s skills are age-appropriate.